Omycron83/Notes/ML/Transformers.md

 To those vectors, positional information (encoded through a vector of a function taking the position as an input) is then injected by adding it to the embedding in a process called **positional encoding**.
 Then, this positional encoding is fed into an **encoder layer** that maps a sequence to an abstract continuous representation which is supposed to hold the learned information of the entire sequence.
 This contains a multi-headed attention mechanism as well as a regular [[Neural Network]].
 There are residual connections between each of the submodules followed by a layer normalization.
 Here, in the multi-headed attention submodule, self-attention is used, where the model learns to associate between the positional encodings.
 This is done by feeding them into three
-# Input Embedding:
-Input embedding refers to the practice of converting an arbitrary input into a real-valued vector that can then be mathematically operated on.
-It is often desirable to keep relationships between words, i.e. have the 'close-ness' in reality be reflected in the distance in the embedding space.
-## One-hot-embedding
-One-hot-encoding refers to the practice of creating a vector with one entry equal to one and all other entries equal to zero.
-The name stems from electrical engineering, where one … is ‘hot’ and the others ’cold’.

-Each entry then refers to one specific input, i.e. if there are 100 registered words, each word can be represented by a $100$-tuple or vector which is one-hot at the specific word location inside of that vector.

-When working with multiple inputs in a sequence, which transformers are optimized for, one can then simply convert multiple vectors into a matrix by ‘stacking them’, i.e. using them as its column vectors.

-# Encoding Mechanisms:

-# Attention Mechanisms:
-Attention mechanisms are a family of mechanism in transformer models that learn to make predictions by selectively attending to a given set of data.
-The amount of attention is usually quantified by a certain, learned weight and then formed by a weighted average.
-## Self-Attention:
-Self attention is a type of attention mechanism that uses observation on a set of datapoints to make predictions about that same set.
-It is permutation-invariant, i.e. is an operation on sets.
-There are multiple forms of self attention out there, with the one originally used being scaled dot-product attention.
-### Scaled dot-product attention:
-Scaled dot-product attention uses

-## Multi-head attention:

 # Training:
 Typically, unsupervised pretraining is done before moving onto supervised "fine-tuning", as the amount of required labeled training data is often not nearly sufficient for the amount of parameters trained.
-However, unlabeled data is often available on a large scale.
+On the contrary, unlabeled data is often available on a large scale.

 *Sources:*